alexbeet81/portfolio/README.md

 **dependencies:**

+I used Animate on Scroll (AOS) for the animation effects.
+Really easy to set up and use.

+find out more here -> https://github.com/michalsnik/aos

+**Set Up**

+If you would like to use the site, simply make sure to run NPM install.

 **Notes:**

 Feel free to fork and use this design.
 Please let me know if you do!
 Also, please make sure to link back to my github.

+**TO DO:**

+I would like to add a messaging function so viewers can send me a message directly without having to be redirected to my gmail.